The Vermont Statutes Online

 (2) The patient shall have an attending physician who is responsible for coordinating a patient’s care.

 (3) The patient has the right to obtain, from the physician coordinating his or her care, complete and current information concerning diagnosis, treatment, and any known prognosis in terms the patient can reasonably be expected to understand.
-If the patient consents or if the patient is incompetent or unable to understand, immediate family members, a reciprocal beneficiary, or a guardian may also obtain this information.
+If the patient consents or if the patient is incompetent or unable to understand, immediate family members or a guardian may also obtain this information.
 The patient has the right to know by name the attending physician primarily responsible for coordinating his or her care.

-(4) Except in emergencies, the patient has the right to receive from the patient's physician information necessary to give informed consent prior to the start of any procedure or treatment, or both.
-Such information for informed consent should include but not necessarily be limited to the specific procedure or treatment, or both, the medically significant risks involved, and the probable duration of incapacitation.
+(4) Except in emergencies, the patient has the right to receive from the patient’s physician information necessary to give informed consent prior to the start of any procedure or treatment, or both.
+Such information for informed consent should include the specific procedure or treatment, or both, the medically significant risks involved, and the probable duration of incapacitation.
 Where medically significant alternatives for care or treatment exist, or when the patient requests information concerning medical alternatives, the patient has the right to such information.
 The patient also has the right to know the name of the person responsible for the procedures or treatment, or both.

 (5) The patient has the right to refuse treatment to the extent permitted by law.
-In the event the patient refuses treatment, the patient shall be informed of the medical consequences of that action and the hospital shall be relieved of any further responsibility for that refusal.
+In the event the patient refuses treatment, the patient shall be informed of the medical consequences of that action, and the hospital shall be relieved of any further responsibility for that refusal.

 (6) The patient has the right to every consideration of privacy concerning the patient’s own medical care program.
 Case discussion, consultation, examination, and treatment are confidential and shall be conducted discreetly.
 Those not directly involved in the patient’s care must have the permission of the patient to be present.
 This right includes the right, upon request, to have a person of one’s own sex present during certain parts of a physical examination, treatment, or procedure performed by a health care professional of the opposite sex; and the right not to remain disrobed any longer than is required for accomplishing the medical purpose for which the patient was asked to disrobe.
 The patient has the right to wear appropriate personal clothing and religious or other symbolic items so long as they do not interfere with diagnostic procedures or treatment.